-Selling, general and administrative expense increased by approximately \$526,000, or seven percent, between the first quarter of fiscal 1996 and the fiscal 1997 first quarter.
+Selling, general and administrative expense increased by approximately \$478,000, or 6%, in the second quarter of fiscal 1997 when compared to the second quarter of fiscal 1996, and increased by \$1.0 million, or 7%, in the first six months of fiscal 1997 when compared to the first six months of fiscal 1996.
 This increase was primarily due to expansion of the Company's sales force and higher sales commissions associated with the higher revenue levels.
-Selling, general and administrative expense as a percentage of revenue was constant at 16.4% for both of the fiscal periods presented.
+Selling, general and administrative expense increased to approximately 17% of revenue in the fiscal 1997 periods from approximately 16% of revenue in the fiscal 1996 periods.